w-pay/sdk-reference-android/README.md

 This app is designed to show how to use the WPay APIs and SDKs

-(Before WPay was released, the initial version was called "Village".
-Over time, "Village" will be removed and replaced)

 # Usage

 The app shows the usage of the WPay